 Arthritis is a medical term that means inflammation of a joint.

-- Osteoarthritis is the most common form of arthritis and is due to the normal “wear-and-tear” of the joint due to our daily activities.
+- Osteoarthritis is the most common form and is due to the normal “wear-and-tear” of the joint due to our daily activities.
 Over time, normal use of our joints causes the cartilage at the end of the bone to wear down (like the wearing down of the tread on your tires).
-Cartilage is a hard, slick coating at the end of our bones which allows the bones to move smoothly at our joints.
 As the cartilage wears away, there is more friction, which leads to inflammation.
 Eventually, the cartilage can completely wear away, leading to “bone-on-bone” conditions, which can be extremely painful.

 - Rheumatoid arthritis is a form of arthritis where the body’s own immune system attacks the capsule around the joint.
 This results in severe inflammation of the joint, with the joint often becoming swollen, warm, stiff, and painful.
 Unlike osteoarthritis, gentle movement often improves the pain in mild cases of rheumatoid arthritis.